DIAGNijmegen/CHIMERA/common/src/features/radiology/README.md

 # Radiology Feature Extraction Module 🧠

 This module (`common/src/features/radiology/`) is responsible for extracting features from multimodal Magnetic Resonance Imaging (MRI) scans using a pre-trained nnU-Net v1 model ensemble.
-It serves as a critical preprocessing step for downstream multimodal fusion models.
+It serves as a critical preprocessing step for the downstream multimodal fusion model in **Task 1** of the CHIMERA challenge.

 ## Purpose

 The primary goal of this module is to:
-1.  **Process MRI Scans:** Discover and handle different MRI modalities (T2-weighted, ADC, and HBV).
+1.  **Process MRI Scans:** Discover and handle different MRI modalities (T2-weighted, ADC, and HBV) for prostate cancer cases.
 2.  **Extract Deep Features:** Utilize an ensemble of pre-trained nnU-Net models to generate feature vectors from the encoder bottleneck.
-3.  **Prepare Features for Downstream Tasks:** Output the extracted features in a `.pt` file, ready for use in machine learning models for tasks like survival prediction or classification.
+3.  **Prepare Features for Downstream Tasks:** Output the extracted features in a `.pt` file, ready for use in the Task 1 machine learning model for predicting biochemical recurrence.

 ## Key Components